nuxeo/nuxeo/nuxeo-distribution-dm/ftest/funkload/README.txt

   difference with web driver PageObjects is that they contains assertion to ease the fluent interface.

+* nuxeo/pagesjava6.py

+  Same as pages.py but for a Nuxeo DM running with java 6.

 * nuxeo/testcase.py

   Simple nuxeo test case that use an xmlrpc server to get credential to